 Thighs burned on the descent, the view looking down the face and across the glacier so far below it was far longer looking than the view coming up had been.
 The route became steeper with my fatigue, every step placed on the ice demanding perfection, the possibility of steel-on-ice security being turned into a roller-skate ride in the changing conditions.
 Ice chunks broke loose, rolling and tumbling out to blow up on the glacier fall below.
 The final descent to the glacier off the ridge was a leg-shaking endurance test, the points of the feet kicking into the ice, every tool carefully set as a back-up to a body overstrung and overstretched.

 Hallucinations crept into the white reality, climbers appeared around me, followed me down.
 The clouds hummed and bells rang from behind the rocks on the ridge.
 It had been too far and too high for too long.
 Part of me watched my body, part of me watched my mind at work, and then there was another part keeping track of everything, a new part that hadn’t been there before.
 I need this I thought, I need a lot of looking after right now.

-The dot of our camp finally appeared, Joe had tea and soup and a frozen roll left over from the Antarctic deep freeze.
+The dot of our camp finally appeared, then drew closer.
+Every step was hard, even the last one to the tent.
+Joe had tea and soup and a frozen roll left over from the Antarctic deep freeze.

 Antarctica is now more easily accessed and open every season from November – January.
 For mountains, the South Pole or even Penguins you can fly with Antarctic Logistics & Expeditions from Punta Arenas, Chile.